-australian gardening, autumn gardening, fertilising, gardening, gardening tips, home garden, pruning, strong root growth, vegetable gardening, when to feed the lawn, when to prune citrus
+australian gardening, autumn gardening, fertilising, gall wasp, gardening, gardening tips, home garden, pruning, strong root growth, vegetable gardening, when to feed the lawn, when to prune citrus

 You can feel the shift when autumn arrives; the weather cools down and the leaves start turning on the trees.
-While spring gardening, with its vibrant blooms, lush growth and the anticipation of stone fruit and a tomato crop served with fresh basil, can seem more rewarding and urgent, autumn is actually an incredibly important time in the great outdoors.
+While spring gardening, with its vibrant blooms, lush growth and the anticipation of stone fruit and a tomato crop served with fresh basil, can seem more rewarding and more urgent, there are a number of things home gardeners should prioritise over these months.

 In the veggie patch

 The most pressing job, to make way for autumn crops, will probably be to pull out those mostly dead tomato plants.
-The optimistic gardener will be loathe to – perhaps they’ll put out one last crop?
-Surely those are flower buds? – but even if they try, the fruit probably isn’t going to ripen properly anyway.
+The optimistic gardener will be loathe to (perhaps they’ll put out one last crop?
+Surely those are flower buds?), but even if they look promising, just remember that the fruit probably isn’t going to ripen properly anyway.

 Root crops such as carrots, beetroot and turnips can go in too, but skip the seaweed for them, unless you want nothing but leafy tops.
 If they don’t seem to be doing well, consider adding some boron and/or phosphorous to your soil, as this is essential for strong plant root growth.